dotnet/docs-aspire/docs/database/quickstart-azure-sql-server.md

 ## Create the database model and context classes

-Add the following `SupportTicket` model class at the root of the _AspireSQLEFCore_ project.
+To represent a user submitted support request, add the following `SupportTicket` model class at the root of the _AspireSQLEFCore_ project.

 :::code source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/SupportTicket.cs":::